 John Kander, Composer of Cabaret and Chicago

-Watch Laura's film work, which encompasses festival shorts and award winning comedy features.
+Watch Laura's film work, which encompasses a hot new AMC TV series, festival shorts and award winning comedy features.

 "The plum role